opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

     :param trainKeypoints: Keypoints from a train image.

 The method classifies each keypoint from a query set.
 The first variant of the method takes a train image and its keypoints as an input argument.
 The second variant uses the internally stored training collection that can be built using the ``GenericDescriptorMatcher::add`` method.

 The methods do the following:

 #.
     Call the ``GenericDescriptorMatcher::match`` method to find correspondence between the query set and the training set.

 #.
-        Sey the ``class_id`` field of each keypoint from the query set to ``class_id`` of the corresponding keypoint from the training set.
+    Set the ``class_id`` field of each keypoint from the query set to ``class_id`` of the corresponding keypoint from the training set.

 .. index:: GenericDescriptorMatcher::match